Topics on this page

 The alert also contains a link to the affected Syslog configuration.
 Click the link to open the configuration, and then click Test Connection to get more diagnostic information.
 It either indicates that the connection was successful, or displays an error message with more details about the cause.

 Can't edit Syslog configurations

-If you can see the Syslog configurations but can't edit them, the role associated with your account might not have the appropriate rights.
-An administrator who is able to configure roles can check your permissions by going to Administration > User Management.
+If you can see the Syslog configurations but cannot edit them, the role associated with your account might not have the appropriate rights.
+An administrator who is able to configure roles can check your permissions by navigating to Administration > User Management.
 Then select your name and click Properties.
 On the Other Rights tab, the Syslog Configurations setting controls your ability to edit Syslog configurations.
 For more information on users and roles, see Create and manage users.

 Syslog not transferred due to an expired certificate

 Valid certificates are required to connect securely via TLS.
 If you set up TLS client authentication and the certificate expires, messages are not sent to the Syslog server.
 To fix this problem, get a new certificate, update the Syslog configuration with the new certificate values, test the connection, and then save the configuration.

 Syslog not delivered due to an expired or changed server certificate

 Valid certificates are required to connect securely via TLS.
 If the Syslog server's certificate has expired or changed, open the Syslog configuration and click Test Connection.
 You are prompted to accept the new certificate.